 Before taking a trader or repairer to court

 If a repairer is a member of any trade association you should try raising the issue with them first.
-Trade associations usually have certain standards and practices that the trader has promised to adhere to, and if they haven’t, the trade association may be in a position to influence and advise them to put things right.
+Trade associations usually have certain standards and practices that the trader has promised to adhere to.
+If they haven’t, the trade association may be in a position to influence and advise them to put things right.

 There is plenty of help available from consumer groups, and from the leaflets and brochures listed below.
-Remember, the small claims court was set up to make it pretty easy and relatively risk free for consumers to take on companies they have a dispute with so it shouldn’t be too daunting.
-Read the information below for a better understanding –
+Remember, the small claims court was set up to make it pretty easy and relatively risk free for consumers to take on companies they have a dispute with.
+So it shouldn’t be too daunting.

 - Small claims court advice – Citizens Advice